paulowe/gcp/virtual-machines.md

 ## Compute Engine
 Physical servers running in GCP with a variety of configurations.

+**Machine Types**

+Compute Engine provides a variety of machine types; You may also create custom machine types that are tailored to fit you specific use case

 Predefined or custom machine types allow you to choose
 - vCPUs (cores) and Memory (RAM)
 - Persistent disks: HDD, SSD, and Local SSD
 - Configure Networking interface
 - Linux or Windows machines

+Your choice of CPU will affect your network throughput.
+- Network throughput scales 2Gbps per vCPU core; **Except** for instances with 2 and 4 vCPUs which receive up to 10Gbps bandwidth.
+- Theoretical

 **Important topics covered along with Compute Engine include**